1. Where can I find information on bib pick-up, where to park, and other race day information?

 26. What if I lose something at the race?

-There is a lost and found at the information tent near the finish line.
+Lost and Found will be located at the Bag Check tent.
 All items unclaimed will be returned to the Ed Crenshaw Student Foundation Center.
-If you have questions about items after the race, please contact us at firstname.lastname@example.org.
+If you have questions about items after the race, please contact us at email@example.com.
 We will donate all items left unclaimed a week after the race to a local shelter.